Operation Eagle Claw: The mission

 With only five fully serviceable helicopters now remaining to transport the men and equipment to Desert Two (minimum of six aircraft was the planned mission's abort threshold), the various commanders reached a stalemate.
 Senior helicopter pilot Seiffert refused to use unsafe Bluebeard 2 on the mission, while Beckwith (field commander for ground forces) refused to consider reducing his trained rescue team's size.
 Kyle (the field aviation commander), therefore, recommended to Vaught that the mission be aborted.
-The recommendation was passed on by satellite radio up to the President.
+The recommendation was passed on by satellite radio to the president.
 After two and a half hours on the ground, the presidential abort confirmation was received.

 Collision and fire

 Fuel consumption calculations showed that the extra 90 minutes idling on the ground waiting for the abort confirmation order had made fuel critical for one of the EC-130s.
 When it became clear that only six helicopters would arrive at Desert One, Kyle had authorized the EC-130s to transfer 1,000 US gallons (3,800 L) from the bladders to their own main fuel tanks, but Republic 4 had already expended all of its bladder fuel refueling three of the helicopters and had none to transfer.
 To make it to the air tanker refueling track without running out of fuel, it had to leave immediately and was already loaded with part of the Delta team.
 In addition, RH-53D Bluebeard 4 needed additional fuel, requiring it to be moved to the opposite side of the road.

 To accomplish both actions, Bluebeard 3 piloted by Maj.
 James Schaefer had to be moved from directly behind the EC-130.
 The aircraft could not be moved by ground taxi and had to be moved by hover taxi (flying a short distance at low speed and altitude).
-A Combat Controller attempted to direct the maneuvre from in front of the aircraft but was blasted by desert sand churned up by the rotor.
-The Controller attempted to back away, which led Bluebeard 3's pilot to mistakenly perceive that his craft was drifting backward (engulfed in a dust cloud, the pilot only had the Controller as a point of reference) and thus attempted to "correct" this situation by applying forward stick to maintain the same distance from the rearward moving marshaller.
+A combat controller attempted to direct the maneuver from in front of the aircraft but was blasted by desert sand churned up by the rotor.
+The controller attempted to back away, which led Bluebeard 3's pilot to mistakenly perceive that his craft was drifting backward (engulfed in a dust cloud, the pilot only had the controller as a point of reference) and thus attempted to correct this situation by applying forward stick to maintain the same distance from the rearward moving marshaller.
 The RH-53D struck the EC-130's vertical stabilizer with its main rotor and crashed into the EC-130's wing root.